 The Puerto Rico Testsite for Exploring Contamination Threats (PROTECT) Program

-PROTECT is a multi-project, multi-institution collaboration that involves four primary institutions: Northeastern University, University of Puerto Rico, Medical Sciences Campus, University of Puerto Rico, Mayaguez and University of Michigan.
-PROTECT is multidisciplinary and interdisciplinary and involves significant interaction and sharing of samples, testing and results among the disciplines of analytical chemistry, epidemiology, engineering and toxicology.
+PROTECT is a multi-project, multi-institution collaboration that involves five primary institutions: Northeastern University, University of Puerto Rico, Medical Sciences Campus, University of Puerto Rico, Mayaguez, University of Georgia, and University of Michigan.
+Collaborators also include West Virginia University, Silent Spring Institute, and EarthSoft Inc.